Erasmus Darwin Leavitt Jr.

-Erasmus Darwin Leavitt Jr. (October 27, 1836 – March 11, 1916), also known as E. D. Leavitt, was a noted American mechanical engineer best known for his steam engine designs.
+Erasmus Darwin Leavitt Jr. (October 27, 1836 – March 11, 1916), also known as E. D. Leavitt, was an American mechanical engineer best known for his steam engine designs.

 Life and work

 Leavitt was born in Lowell, Massachusetts to Erasmus Darwin Leavitt Sr., a native of Cornish, New Hampshire, and Almina (Fay) Leavitt.
 He graduated from local schools at age 16, and performed a 3-year apprenticeship at the Lowell Manufacturing Company.

 After his apprenticeship Leavitt worked for one year at the engineering firm of Corliss & Nightingale in Providence, Rhode Island before returning to Boston, where he became assistant foreman for Harrison Loring.
 In this role he designed the steam engine for the USS Hartford.
 From 1859–61 he again worked in Providence, this time as chief draftsman for Thurston, Gardner & Company, builders of steam engines.

 During the Civil War, Leavitt first served aboard the USS Sagamore, then in construction roles in Baltimore, Boston, and Brooklyn, and ultimately as an instructor in steam engineering at the United States Naval Academy.
 In 1867 he resigned his teaching post to become a consulting engineer.

 Leavitt was a member of the American Academy of Arts and Sciences, and a founding member of the American Society of Mechanical Engineers, for which he served as vice president from 1881 to 1882, and president in 1883.
 In 1884 he received the first honorary doctorate of engineering degree granted by the Stevens Institute of Technology.

 Leavitt was a resident of Cambridge, Massachusetts.
 He and his wife, the former Elizabeth Pettit, daughter of Philadelphia locomotive designer William Pettit, had five children: Mary Alford; Hart Hooker; Margaret Almira; Harriet Sherman; and Annie Louise.
 The astronomer Henrietta Swan Leavitt was his niece.